tobych/django-feature-flipper/README.rst

 Django Feature Flipper
 ======================

+django-feature-flipper helps flip features of your Django site on and off, in the database or per request or session, using URL parameters.

+THE SOFTWARE IS ALPHA.
+THE API IS CHANGING AND THERE ARE NO UNIT TESTS.

-django-feature-flipper allows you to flip features of your Django site on and off, so you can deploy code and schema changes for upcoming features but hide the features from your users until you're ready.
+This will help you can deploy code and schema changes for upcoming features but hide the features from your users until you're ready.
 This practice is commonly used in continuous deployment.

 The term "feature flipper" seems to have come from Flickr, as described in this often-cited blog post: